getsentry/truffle/ingestor/README.md

 The service will:
 - Start a web server on `http://localhost:8001`
-- Automatically run Slack ingestion every 15 minutes
+- Automatically run message ingestion every 15 minutes
 - Create database tables if they don't exist

 ### Legacy Script (Backward Compatibility)